ignatiusw/demo-streamlit-2024/README.md

 3. If you don't have ACCOUNTADMIN privileges, you have at least one of the privileges mentioned [here](https://docs.snowflake.com/en/user-guide/ui-snowsight-activity#privileges-required-to-view-query-history) in order to view query history

 ## Demo Steps
+1. Login to Snowflake with user that has SYSADMIN privileges
-1. Run [01_user-and-database-setup.sql](https://github.com/ignatiusw/demo-streamlit-2024/blob/main/script/01_user-and-database-setup.sql) to set up all the users, roles, database objects, warehouse, and privileges required to run this demo
+2. Run [01_user-and-database-setup.sql](https://github.com/ignatiusw/demo-streamlit-2024/blob/main/script/01_user-and-database-setup.sql) to set up all the users, roles, database objects, warehouse, and privileges required to run this demo
-2. Log in as `DEMO_STREAMLIT_CREATOR` user
+3. Log in as `DEMO_STREAMLIT_CREATOR` user
-3. Execute line 2 to line 6 from [02_prepare-demo-data.sql](https://github.com/ignatiusw/demo-streamlit-2024/blob/main/script/02_prepare-demo-data.sql#L2-L6), this will switch the role to `ROL_DEMO_DATA_CRUD` and use the `DEMO_PROGRAMMABLE_2024_STREAMLIT_WH` warehouse
+4. Execute line 2 to line 6 from [02_prepare-demo-data.sql](https://github.com/ignatiusw/demo-streamlit-2024/blob/main/script/02_prepare-demo-data.sql#L2-L6), this will switch the role to `ROL_DEMO_DATA_CRUD` and use the `DEMO_PROGRAMMABLE_2024_STREAMLIT_WH` warehouse
-4. Load the [demo_data.csv](https://raw.githubusercontent.com/ignatiusw/demo-streamlit-2024/main/data/demo_data.csv) into a new table called `DEMO_DATA` under `DATA` schema in `DEMO_PROGRAMMABLE_2024_STREAMLIT_DB` database
+5. Load the [demo_data.csv](https://raw.githubusercontent.com/ignatiusw/demo-streamlit-2024/main/data/demo_data.csv) into a new table called `DEMO_DATA` under `DATA` schema in `DEMO_PROGRAMMABLE_2024_STREAMLIT_DB` database
-5. Execute the rest of the script from line 11 onwards in [02_prepare-demo-data.sql](https://github.com/ignatiusw/demo-streamlit-2024/blob/main/script/02_prepare-demo-data.sql#L11)
+6. Execute the rest of the script from line 11 onwards in [02_prepare-demo-data.sql](https://github.com/ignatiusw/demo-streamlit-2024/blob/main/script/02_prepare-demo-data.sql#L11)
-6. Switch role to `ROL_DEMO_STREAMLIT_CREATOR`
+7. Switch role to `ROL_DEMO_STREAMLIT_CREATOR`
-7. Create a new streamlit app, using the code in [03_streamlit-app.py](https://github.com/ignatiusw/demo-streamlit-2024/blob/main/script/03_streamlit-app.py)
+8. Create a new streamlit app, using the code in [03_streamlit-app.py](https://github.com/ignatiusw/demo-streamlit-2024/blob/main/script/03_streamlit-app.py)
-8. Feel free to change the filter, and add/update/delete the target revenue data
+9. Feel free to change the filter, and add/update/delete the target revenue data
-9. Share the app to `ROL_DEMO_STREAMLIT_VIEWER` and copy the app URL
+10. Share the app to `ROL_DEMO_STREAMLIT_VIEWER` and copy the app URL
-10. Open the app URL in a separate incognito/in-private browser window and login as `DEMO_STREAMLIT_VIEWER` user
+11. Open the app URL in a separate incognito/in-private browser window and login as `DEMO_STREAMLIT_VIEWER` user
-11. Feel free to change the filter, and add/update/delete the target revenue data as the viewer
+12. Feel free to change the filter, and add/update/delete the target revenue data as the viewer

 ## Optional Exercises